by Joseph Heller

 Where It All Goes Down

 Pianosa, an island off the coast of Italy, and Rome, Italy in 1944

-As if that were not enough, the sea seems to signify the inevitability of death.
+As if that weren't enough, the sea seems to signify the inevitability of death.
 This association, however, becomes complicated when we learn of Orr's survival.
 Then the sea seems like escape.
-So possibly both.
+So it's possibly both.
 Or possibly death is an escape.
 This starts to make sense when you look at Doc Daneeka's "death."
-As it turns out, in Catch-22, there are many kinds of deaths – the death you die when you lose your morality, the social death of isolation, the military death of leaving the war altogether.
+As it turns out, in Catch-22, there are many kinds of deaths – the death you die when you lose your morality, the social death of isolation, and the military death of leaving the war altogether.
 The setting (and more specifically, the sea) comments on this theme.